Irma asynchronous command line tool for API v3

 The scandir coroutine is a bit more complex and benefits from the asynchronicity of the irmacl-async library.
 It scans the contents of a directory and wait for the result (linger=True).
-Then, it queries the result of every individual file of the scan.
+Then, it queries all results of the scan. api.scans.results returns a page of result, so, use it with the fetchall helper to get all pages at once.
+Then, for each result it queries information about the file itself.
 Instead of a for loop, that would query the files one at a time, it uses asyncio.gather.
 Finally it waits for every request to be complete and returns the results.

 Every method is -or at least should be- fully documented, use help(AAPI) or help(AAPI().files) to get a exhaustive list of every available method and their parameters.

 irmacl_async makes a heavy use of irma-shared to handle deserialisation and objects construction.